noflo/noflo/README.md

 NoFlo development happens on GitHub.
 Just fork the [main repository](https://github.com/bergie/noflo), make modifications and send a pull request.

+To run the unit tests you need [nodeunit](https://github.com/caolan/nodeunit).
+Run the tests with:

+    $ nodeunit test/*

 ### Some ideas

 * Browser-based visual programming environment for viewing and editing NoFlo graphs